|Nutritional Guidelines (per serving)|

-- 3 cloves of garlic, minced
+- 3 cloves garlic (minced)

 - 2 bay leaves

-- 1/8 teaspoon of ground allspice
+- 1/8 teaspoon ground allspice

 - 6 to 8 whole cloves

-- 1/2 cup of red wine
+- 1/2 cup red wine

-- 3 tablespoons of tomato paste
+- 3 tablespoons tomato paste

-- 6 cups of basic béchamel**
+- 6 cups whole milk

-- 1 cup of grated kefalotyri cheese (or pecorino or Parmigiano Reggiano)
+- 1 cup grated kefalotyri cheese

-For the Sauce
+Make the Meat Sauce

+Preheat the frying pan or skillet over low heat.
 When the pan is hot, add 2 tablespoons of oil and increase the heat to medium-low.

 Using a wooden spoon, sauté the onions until translucent.

-Add the meat and continue to sauté until lightly browned.
-Add tomatoes, 1/2 the breadcrumbs, salt, pepper, garlic, cinnamon, bay leaves, allspice, cloves, wine, and tomato paste, and mix well.
+Add the tomatoes, 1/2 cup of breadcrumbs, salt, pepper, garlic, cinnamon, bay leaves, allspice, cloves, wine, and tomato paste.
+Mix well.

-Reduce heat, cover, and simmer until all the liquid has been absorbed, about 45 minutes to an hour.
-Note: If there is still liquid in the pan, continue to simmer uncovered, stirring to prevent sticking, until the mixture is as dry as possible.
+Reduce heat, cover, and simmer until all the liquid has been absorbed, about 45 minutes to 1 hour.
+If there is still liquid in the pan, continue to simmer uncovered, stirring to prevent sticking, until the mixture is as dry as possible.
 To prevent the final dish from having too much moisture, this step is crucial.

 When dry, discard the bay leaves, cloves, and cinnamon stick (if used), and set sauce aside uncovered until ready to use.

-To Make the Casserole
+Make the Casserole

+Preheat the oven to 350 F (180 C).
 Lightly oil a large baking or roasting pan and sprinkle the bottom with the remaining breadcrumbs.

 Cover with the remaining potato slices, and carefully pour the béchamel sauce evenly over the top.

-Bake for 30 minutes, then sprinkle the cheese over the top and continue to cook for another 15 to 30 minutes, until golden brown.
+Sprinkle the cheese over the top and continue to cook for another 15 to 30 minutes, until golden brown.

 - Moussaka is traditionally eaten warm, not hot, can also be eaten at room temperature, and is great on the second day.

-Moussaka can be prepared up to the béchamel and refrigerated overnight.
+- Moussaka can be prepared up to the béchamel and refrigerated overnight.
 The next day, add the sauce and cook.
 It can also be completely cooked and cooled, then frozen.
 Defrost completely and reheat.